Smona/print-toc/README.md

 # Dullahan

-Generates a table of contents for a printed document.
+Generates a table of contents for a printed HTML document.

 ### Usage